swpease/scheduleoff/README.md

 `scheduleoff sleep MINUTES`

 where `MINUTES` is some number of minutes, e.g. `scheduleoff sleep 90`.

+`MINUTES` must be greater than 0, because if it is 0, then your scheduled time will be missed by `pmset` because it will have already passed by.

 For any other aspect that the old scheduling UI could handle, you'll have to find some other tool, or use `pmset`.
 For information on how to use `pmset`, I recommend [this tutorial](https://www.macos.utah.edu/documentation/administration/pmset.html).